thedynamiclinker/sudocode/bin/sh.md

 1: That does have a nice ring to it.

 0: I thought so too.

+1: Now what?

+0: Well you're going to need a home directory.
 So naturally I'll run the following on my end, for you:

 ```sh
 useradd -m -s /bin/sh user